tonywok/tonywok.github.io/_posts/2020-06-09-separating-config-from-runtime.md

 It's likely you’ve seen code like this and probably written it — I know I have.
 Perhaps it starts as an inclusion validation or a way to populate a select box.

-We have this concept called a task somewhere in our system.
-It looks like there’s different types and we need to know all the names.
 At face value, without being pedantic, I don’t think there’s anything inherently wrong here.

 ## A Portable, Accessible List